earlgreytech/neutron-spec/neutron-abi.md

 ## Key encoding

-All keys and string data are treated strictly as ASCII strings, and displayed accordingly in UI etc. UTF-8 string data is not validated and is "best attempt" decoded for display.
-For display purposes, all type prefixes should be removed if possible before displaying the key name.
+All keys are treated strictly as ASCII strings, and displayed accordingly in UI etc. The "z/Z" prefix is used to indicate a key name forms an array.
+In order to prevent the complexities of BCD from being required, this is the one exception to ASCII key namees.

-The only exception to the ASCII-only policy in key names is when using the `@` or `~` type variant is used.
-With these types, the 2nd (and 3rd in the case of `~`) byte are removed along with the type prefix before display.
-Ideally, the display represents an element like `@?z.structure.hash` as so:

-* [0]structure.hash
-* [1]structure.hash
-* etc
+Every key part is prefixed by `.`, if the next character is either `@` or `~` then it indicates that it forms an array.
+The character after the `@` or `~` is treated as either an unsigned byte, or unsigned word, respectively, to indicate an array element.

+There is no searching across keys available in the CoMap concept, so there should be a count as well.
+This is represented by using the character `#` as the prefix of the key.
+The data in the key should be either u8 or u16 typed.
+If there are less array elements then this number indicates, then it can be assumed the missing elements are null (ie, Option::None in Rust terms)

 ## Reserved Keys And Guidelines

-* Every key that has a prefix of "." has a reserved system use and can be read from smart contracts, but can not be written to
-* No key shall have a prefix of `[`.
-In such a case, the key would be rejected from being added
 * Every key that has a `$` namespace is for system use only.
 It may be stripped or otherwise modified and can not be read from smart contracts, but can be written from smart contracts
-* The key `f.` is the function ID which is to be called.
+* The key `.*fn` is the function ID which is to be called.
 It is allowed, but not defined/implemented to have multiple function calls like `f.1`, `f.2` etc
 * The key "c.abi" is used for custom extensions or where ABI versioning is required.
 This has no impact on NeutronABI implementations, but is a specifically reserved key
-* Keys which begin with ! are reserved for unnamed keys
+* A key prefix of `!` indicates a Neutron specific input.
+It can be written to by smart contracts, but can not be read from smart contracts.
+It's exact data may be modified in transit etc
+* A key prefix of `?` indicates a Neutron specific output.
+It can be read from a smart contract, but can not be written to.
+It's exact data is determined by the Neutron subsystems
+* A key prefix of `%` indicates a reserved Neutron value.
+Such keys can not be read nor written to by smart contracts
+* All user keys should start with `.`, this may be a consensus enforced restriction
+* Namespaces can be nested.
+This can be used for namespaces as well as for forming simple loosely typed structures.
+For instance, this key name is valid `.v2.z[0]SendingData.Form`.
+This would be the struct "sending data" (as an array), located in the v2 namespace, and with the key name of "form".
-* It is not enforced by consensus, but the following characters should not be used in key names:
+* It is not enforced by consensus, but the following characters should not be used in user key names.
+This may or may not be enforced by consensus:
     * "
     * '
     * []
+    * !
+    * $
+    * %
+    * ^
+    * `*` -- note: can only be used for the `.*fn` function indicator
+    * ()
+    * /
+    * |
+    * \
+    * ;
+    * <>
-    * #
+    * ,
     * `
-* All structures are displayed in a "flat" way.
-Thus, it's not possible to have something like `structure[2].sub[10].data`.
-Instead, such a thing would be displayed like `[20]structure.sub.data`.
-If absolute sub structure arrays like this are required, then the key should name it explicitly `structure.2.sub.10.data`, though this comes with significant impacts in how keys can be scanned efficiently, and ASCII integers should be used
-* If empty array elements are desired, then `.count` should be suffixed to the name of an array and used as the key.
-There is otherwise no method of searching across the map via wildcard or other methods
+    * ?

 ## FunctionID